 The following information pertains to students planning to enroll in the first semester of the Program.
-Transfer, advanced placement and reentry student information is included in the section beginning on page 183, "Enrollment Procedures for Returning, Transfer or Challenge Students."
+Transfer, advanced placement and reentry student information is included in the following section, "Enrollment Procedures for Returning, Transfer or Challenge Students."
 Please read and follow the directions carefully.
-Please also refer to the Program website for details: www.marin. edu/nursing.
+Please also refer to the Program website for details: www.marin.edu/nursing.
 It is recommended that all students meet with a college counselor prior to applying to the program to plan their course of study.